-The YCC Chief of Staff is the primary manager of YCC internal communications, meaning he or she manages communication between the Executive Board, the Council, and the additional bodies of the YCC.
+The YCC Events Director is the primary manager of YCC internal communications, meaning he or she manages communication between the Executive Board, the Council, and the additional bodies of the YCC.
 The Chief of Staff is responsible for facilitating attendance and voting within the Council as well as recording and distributing meeting minutes.

 The YCC Academics Director oversees projects in the areas of academic offerings, policies and regulations, and calendars.
 He or she serves as the YCC's liaison with chairs of academic departments, the Yale Undergraduate Career Services, and Center for Professional and International Experiences (CIPE).